The Misconception That Margins Equal Skimming

 - Handling moral rights considerations for post-delivery modifications

-When freelancers attempt to handle these independently in direct contracts, separate costs for legal consultations (10,000-30,000 yen per hour) and contract reviews (30,000-100,000 yen per document) arise.
+When freelancers attempt to handle these independently in direct contracts, separate costs arise for legal consultations (¥10,000-30,000 per hour) and contract reviews (¥50,000-200,000 per document).
 Agencies absorb these through in-house resources.

 3. Price Negotiation